 Thank you for your interest in these projects.

-SkillsIQ, under the direction of the Community Sector and Development Industry Reference Committee (IRC), is seeking nominations for a Social Housing Technical Advisory Committee (TAC).
-The TAC will consist of members who represent the social housing and homelessness sector, training providers and associations.
+SkillsIQ, under the direction of the Dental Industry Reference Committee (IRC), is seeking nominations for a Dental Assisting Technical Advisory Committee (TAC).
+The TAC will consist of members who have subject matter expertise in the dental assisting sector.